BrandonPCollins/project-5-bookshop/README.md

 ### Blog Post Creation and Management

-Admins can create and manage blog posts, providing a platform for sharing news, updates, and interesting content with the user community.
+Admins can create and manage blog posts from the site itself rather than having to enter the Django admin, providing a platform for sharing news, updates, and interesting content with the user community.
+These blog posts were designed with full CRUD functionality.

 ### Comment and Reply Functionality